katebrich/Tetris_4D/README.md

 # Tetris 4D

+## Notes
+Beware!
+This game was created as a semestral programming project in the second year of my Bachelors studies.
+I didn't know much about programming principles back then - the code would benefit from some refactoring.
+I hope I get back to it some day.
+The documentation is unfortunatelly available only in Czech, but the comments in code should help a lot.

 ## The game
 Tetris 4Directions is my version of Tetris - the only little difference is that the tiles "fall" from all 4 directions!